lucasabrantes1/lucasabrantes1/README.md

 ## Hi, I'm Lucas Silva Dantas Abrantes and welcome to my GitHub
-*I am a intern programmer and a student of programming from Brazil, currently, I'm a 23 years old student, in the moment i'm learning Typescript, ReactJS, NodeJS and AdonisJS Beside's programming, I enjoy to watch animes, tv serie, play basketball, and i have a great passion for web development,*
+*I am a intern programmer and a student of analysis and systems development from Brazil, currently, I'm a 23 years old student, in the moment i'm learning Typescript, ReactJS, NodeJS and AdonisJS Beside's programming, I enjoy to watch animes, tv serie, play basketball, and i have a great passion for web development,*
 </br>
 - 🖥 Web Applications
 - 🎨 Interfaces